Click any question below to get the answers you’re looking for!

 Our attendees only get value out of our events when the whole community shows up.
 We feel much more confident guaranteeing our attending designers that they'll be able to find playtesters when we know all of the attendees have voted with their dollars in a commitment to show up.

-We use a manual set up process for each attendee in our Discord server designed to foster human connection and community building.
+We use a process for adding each attendee in our Discord server and the Attendee Directory on our website designed to foster human connection and community building.
 If people could register for a free badge and then not bother to come, we would likely end up wasting a lot of time managing these registrations.

 Playtesting cons have a different purpose & business model